SciKit-Surgery/PythonTemplate/README.rst

   cookiecutter https://weisslab.cs.ucl.ac.uk/WEISS/SoftwareRepositories/PythonTemplate.git

-4. Answer the questions to configure your template (press enter to choose defaults), for further details on available answers see "List of Parameters" below.
+3. Answer the questions to configure your template (press enter to choose defaults), for further details on available answers see "List of Parameters" below.

-5. Create a local git repository for your new project and commit the files.
+4. Create a local git repository for your new project and commit the files.

 ::

   cd MyNewProject
   git init
   git add .
   git commit -m "Initial commit of My New Project"

 Note: make sure you use "git add ." not "git add * " to pick up hidden files like `.gitlab-ci.yml`.

-6. Create a new project on WeissLab (or CmicLab, GitHub or your preferred git host), making sure the URL matches
+5. Create a new project on WeissLab (or CmicLab, GitHub or your preferred git host), making sure the URL matches what you set in step 3.

-7. Add a remote in order to link your local repository to your WeissLab / CmicLab / GitLab repository and push the files across.
+6. Add a remote in order to link your local repository to your WeissLab / CmicLab / GitLab repository and push the files across.
 NOTE: use the SSH form of the repository URL so you can use SSH key authentication (so you don't have to enter a username and password)

 ::

- git remote add origin git@weisslab.cs.ucl.ac.uk:JoeBloggs/MyNewProject.git git push origin master
+  git remote add origin git@weisslab.cs.ucl.ac.uk:JoanneBloggs/MyNewProject.git git push origin master

-9. If using WeissLab, and assuming your URLs are all correct, GitLab CI should automatically build and test your project
+7. If using WeissLab, and assuming your URLs are all correct, GitLab CI should automatically build and test your project

 8. You can quickly test it works by creating a virtual environment, then installing and running tox: